dschewchenko/big.esm/README.md

 Tree-shaking is supported.

-Full bundle size(ES) — 5.48 kB minified and 1.98 kB gzipped.
+Full bundle size(ESM) — 3.12 kB minified and 1.42 kB gzipped.
-`sqrtBig` and `powBig` are half of this size.
+`powBig` operation is half of this size, 1.5kB/0.7kB(minified/gzip), because it's big and reuses most of the operations from `big.esm`.

-Full bundle size(UMD) — 3.52 kB minified and 1.58 kB gzipped.
+Full bundle size(UMD) — 3.43 kB minified and 1.57 kB gzipped.

 ## Installation